Aqueum/mobile-flashcards/README.md

 2. You should add validations.
 I have left some comments in code review. do check it out! (new questions & new deck)
 3. I left you some comments on how you can improve your application’s code structure, to follow the best react-native and react practice within your code review :blush:
     Take a look at this article for some additional pointers: https://hackernoon.com/manage-react-native-project-folder-structure-and-simplify-the-code-c98da77ef792
-4. CardAdd.js line 47: You should add validation here. you can add an alert or an error message when a user submits empty fields or form.
+4.  _CardAdd.js line 47:_ You should add validation here. you can add an alert or an error message when a user submits empty fields or form.
     eg: if(!card){ return alert("fill both fields")}
-5. CardAdd.js line 60: Here, you can use destructure.
+5.  _CardAdd.js line 60:_ Here, you can use destructure.
 (Ex: `{ question, answer } = this.state)` now you will be able to access value of the variable by its name.
-6. CardAdd.js line 64: Here, you will only pass the variable i.e value={question}.
+6.  _CardAdd.js line 64:_ Here, you will only pass the variable i.e value={question}.
-7. CardAdd.js line 74: I encourage you to utilize the KeyboardAvoidingView component to avoid overlapping your inputs by the device’s keyboard
+7.  _CardAdd.js line 74:_ I encourage you to utilize the KeyboardAvoidingView component to avoid overlapping your inputs by the device’s keyboard
     Interested in learning more?
 Take a look at this article: https://facebook.github.io/react-native/docs/keyboardavoidingview.html
-8. README.md line 35 (React-Navigate's back button...): Good!
+8.  _README.md line 35 (React-Navigate's back button...):_ Good!
 You should try to fix this problem.
-9.  ~~README.md line 71: Great work :+1: Want to learn more about writing great README.md files?
-Have a look at our course on the subject here: https://www.udacity.com/course/writing-readmes--ud777 ~~
+9.  _README.md line 71:_ Great work :+1: Want to learn more about writing great README.md files?
+Have a look at our course on the subject here: https://www.udacity.com/course/writing-readmes--ud777 :check:
-10. notifications.js line 55: Fantastic work with notifications :clap:
+10. _notifications.js line 55:_ Fantastic work with notifications :clap:
     Interested in learning more about push notifications with react-native?
 Take a look at this article: https://medium.com/differential/how-to-setup-push-notifications-in-react-native-ios-android-30ea0131355e
-11. QuizView.js line 58: I suggest you split up your styles for each component, to keep your application structure as clean as possible.
+11. _QuizView.js line 58:_ I suggest you split up your styles for each component, to keep your application structure as clean as possible.
     Take a look at the following article: https://medium.com/@tommylackemann/managing-styles-in-react-native-3546d3482d73
-12. DeckView.js line 48: You can migrate components which do not handle states to Stateless Functional Components.
+12. _DeckView.js line 48:_ You can migrate components which do not handle states to Stateless Functional Components.
 Read more about the Stateless Functional Components here : https://tylermcginnis.com/functional-components-vs-stateless-functional-components-vs-stateless-components/
-13. DeckAdd.js line 43: Here, you can also add validations, if the user submits an empty form.
+13. _DeckAdd.js line 43:_ Here, you can also add validations, if the user submits an empty form.
     Ex: if(!title){ return alert("fill the title name")}
-14. actions/index.js line 31: you can also use arrow function here.
+14. _actions/index.js line 31:_ you can also use arrow function here.

 # Files